iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 Additional search time improves MuZero's performance in Go (for both real and learned simulators).
 Adapted from Schrittwieser et al.<d-cite key="schrittwieser2020mastering"></d-cite>
 </div>

-MuZero’s reveals a characteristic relationship between search time and performance for the MCTS algorithm: performance typically improves **logarithmically**, where each doubling of computational resources adds a relatively constant increment to playing strength<d-cite key="camacho2017mcts"></d-cite>.
+MuZero's success reveals a characteristic relationship between search time and performance for the MCTS algorithm: performance typically improves **logarithmically**, where each doubling of computational resources adds a relatively constant increment to playing strength<d-cite key="camacho2017mcts"></d-cite>.
 The scalability of MuZero is driven by techniques like tree parallelism and virtual loss, which we will cover in more detail below.

-An algorithm that improves with time is great, but what if we have an urgent problem that must be solved within a short amount of time (e.g. real-time decision making or low-latency conversations)?
-In this case, we need to adapt the vanilla MCTS algorithm to leverage parallel computation in order to find a good solution within our fixed time budget.
+Its great that MCTS improves its solution quality with time, but what if we have an urgent problem that must be solved within a short amount of time (e.g. for real-time decision making)?
+In this case, MCTS can be adapted to leverage parallel computation, enabling us to find a better solution within our fixed time budget.
 As we will see, parallelizing MCTS without degrading its performance is challenging since each iteration requires information from all previous iterations to provide an effective **exploration-exploitation tradeoff**<d-cite key="liu2020watch"></d-cite>.
 In this blogpost, we will explore scalable adaptations of MCTS that effectively parallelize and distribute its computation.

 ## MCTS Background

-MCTS is a powerful algorithm for decision-making in large state spaces, commonly used in games, optimization problems, and real-world domains such as protein folding and molecular design.
+MCTS is a powerful algorithm for decision making in large state spaces, commonly used in games, optimization problems, and real-world domains such as protein folding and molecular design.
 MCTS stands out for its ability to search complex spaces without the need for additional heuristic knowledge, making it adaptable across a variety of problems.
 Before MCTS became prominent, techniques like minimax with alpha-beta pruning were the standard in game AI.
 While alpha-beta pruning could efficiently reduce the search space, its effectiveness often depended on the quality of evaluation functions and move ordering.
 MCTS offered a different approach that could work without domain-specific knowledge, though both methods can benefit from incorporating heuristics<d-cite key="swiechowski2022mcts"></d-cite>.

 ### Vanilla MCTS

-MCTS operates within an environment, which defines the possible states and actions, along with the rules for transitioning between states and assigning rewards.
-The algorithm iteratively builds a search tree, collecting statistics for each node, including how many times it has been visited and the average reward obtained from simulations passing through it.
-These statistics guide the decision-making process, enabling the algorithm to balance exploration and exploitation intelligently.
+MCTS operates in an environment that defines the states, actions, transition rules, and reward assignments.
+The algorithm iteratively builds a search tree, collecting statistics for each node, such as visit counts and the average reward from simulations that pass through it.
+These statistics guide the decision-making process, enabling the algorithm to balance exploration and exploitation.
 The algorithm operates in four main phases:

 <div class="row mt-4">
   <div class="col-md-6">
     <h4>1.
 Selection</h4>
     <p>
-      Starting from the root node, MCTS selects child nodes according to a policy that balances exploration and exploitation.
-      This continues until either a node with unexplored children is reached (where expansion is possible) or a terminal node is reached.
+      Starting from the root, MCTS traverses child nodes using a policy that balances exploration and exploitation until it reaches a node with unexplored children (allowing for expansion) or a terminal node.
     </p>
   </div>
   <div class="col-md-6">